Faith and Mission

 The Deputy Principal – Faith and Mission is responsible for all aspects of faith life within the College.

-This is supported by the roles of the College Chaplain, who also facilitates the Sacramental program and the Learning Area Team Leader – Religious Education who facilitates and drives the Religious Education Curriculum.
+This is supported by the roles of the College Chaplain, who also facilitates the Sacramental program and the Learning Area Team Leader – Religious Education who facilitates and drives the Religious Education Curriculum and Year 12 Seminar Program.

 The Changing Landscape for Catholic Colleges

-As a result, attending De La Salle College is, for many boys, their prime exposure to the Catholic faith.
-It will be their principal time of formal contact with Christian teaching, and it is hoped that many may then make a stronger parish connection and are inspired to nurture their faith in the Lasallian tradition.
+As a result, attending De La Salle College is, for many students, their prime exposure to the Catholic faith.
+It will be their principal time of formal contact with Christian teaching, and it is hoped that many may then make a stronger parish connection and are inspired to nurture their faith.

 Modern students are also more exposed than ever to the world around them.
 This can be a challenge at times, but it motivates our educators to seek creative ways of securing our students’ interest in matters of Christian faith and Lasallian spirituality.